CZF does not have the Existence Property: Introduction

+As with $\izf$, in this paper we will in fact work with the conservative extension of $\czf$ that also has predicates and axioms for bounded quantification.

-\end{enumerate} \end{definition} Subset collection implies exponentiation and is implied by power set (see \cite{aczelrathjen}) and can be seen as an ``artefact'' of the interpretation of set theory into type theory.
+Subset collection implies exponentiation and is implied by power set (see \cite{aczelrathjen}) and can be seen as an ``artifact'' of the interpretation of set theory into type theory.
 As an alternative to subset collection, one may instead assume the equivalent fullness axiom.
-Given sets $A$ and $B$, define $\mv{A}{B}$ to be the class of multivalued relations as
+Given sets $A$ and $B$, define $\mv{A}{B}$ to be the class of multivalued functions as

 The fullness axiom can then be stated as follows

 (For a more detailed discussion of the fullness axiom see \cite{aczelrathjen}.)

 One can see that the fullness axiom asserts the existence of sets for which there is no apparent definition.
 We will prove that for the case $A = \mathbb{N}^{\mathbb{N}}, B = \mathbb{N}$, there is no definable $C$.